ESCOMP/CTSM/doc/source/tech_note/Isotopes/CLM50_Tech_Note_Isotopes.rst

 CO\ :sub:`2` through the stomatal opening is 4.4‰.
-The kinetic isotope effect during fixation of CO\ :sub:`2` with Rubisco is :math:`\sim`\ 30‰; however, since about 5-10% of carbon in C3 plants reacts with phosphoenolpyruvate carboxylase (PEPC) (Melzer and O’Leary, 1987), the net kinetic isotope effect during fixation is :math:`\sim`\ 27‰ for C3 plants.
+The kinetic isotope effect during fixation of CO\ :sub:`2` with Rubisco is :math:`\sim`\ 30‰; however, since about 5-10% of carbon in C3 plants reacts with phosphoenolpyruvate carboxylase (PEPC) (Melzer and O'Leary, 1987), the net kinetic isotope effect during fixation is :math:`\sim`\ 27‰ for C3 plants.
 In C4 plant photosynthesis, only the diffusion effect is important.
 The fractionation factor equations for C3